A teacup sitting on top of two books

 • Lethargy or complete lack of energy.

-• Fever of over 102° F for more than 3 days that does not improve with medications.
+• Fever of over 102° F for more than three days that does not improve with medications.

-• The child does not urinate for over 8 hours or will not drink liquids.
+• The child does not urinate for over eight hours or has fewer than three wet diapers in a day

 • Shortness of breath or difficulty breathing.

-• The skin around the ribs getting sucked in, called retractions when your child inhales
+• The skin around the ribs is getting sucked in, called retractions, when your child inhales.

-If the symptoms are not severe, but you are still concerned, you can visit any of our convenient GoHealth Urgent Care Centers or schedule a Virtual Visit with one of our providers.
+If the symptoms are not severe, but you are still concerned, you can visit any of our urgent care centers for an evaluation by one of our providers.

-At-home treatments, like using a humidifier, gargling with salt water, or taking a teaspoon of honey for children over 1 year old to soothe a cough or sore throat can help as well.
+Treating a cold or flu at home is possible.
+Start by ensuring they get plenty of rest, using a humidifier, gargling with salt water, or taking a teaspoon of honey for children over one year old to soothe a cough or sore throat.

 Cold and flu medicine to have on hand

-While there is no single best cold and flu medicine for adults, most over-the-counter medications offer temporary relief or reduction of symptoms but do not make you get better faster.
+While there is no single best cold and flu medicine for adults, most over-the-counter medications offer temporary relief or reduction of symptoms but are not considered cold and flu treatments, as there is no cure for viral illnesses.
 A few medications you may want to have on hand during cold and flu season may include:

 Cough suppressants: